Doryteuthis roperi

 Doryteuthis roperi, commonly known as the roper inshore squid, is a small-sized species of squid in the Loliginidae family.
 It has a maximum mantle length of 72 mm.
 It is found in the Western Atlantic Ocean; the Caribbean Sea and the Gulf of Mexico, at a depth of between 45 and 304 m.

-Anatomy
+Description

 Doryteuthis roperi has a long, slender mantle and rhomboidal shaped fins.